GIV-UCalgary/GIV-Website/content/authors/hessam/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Hessam is an architect and a PhD candidate in Computational Media Design (CMD).
+bio: "Hessam was an architect and a PhD candidate in Computational Media Design (CMD).
 His research interests include digital fabrication, data physicalization and data spatialization, data-centric design approaches, responsive architecture, and dynamic structures.
 Hessam has an MSc in architecture from the Iran University of Science and Technology."

 #interests:
 #- Artificial Intelligence